Posts Tagged ‘bills’

 Nishan Panwar Money Quote saying we all comprehend the need to value love over income – but that is only true of excess income beyond necessities.
 Nishan Panwar said:

-They say that love is more important than money, have you ever tried paying your bills with a hug?
+They say that love is more important than money, have you ever tried paying your bills with a hug?” — Nishan Panwar

-Share the Nishan Panwar Money quote image below on your blog:
+Share the Nishan Panwar Money quote image above on your site:

 Tim Miller Money Quote saying as the electrical contractor on the Washington D.C.
 Trump Hotel filing lien against Trump Organization for unpaid bills that it is financed by workers.
 Tim Miller said: